Rose Cohen: Political rehabilitation and family

 After the 20th Congress of the Communist Party of the Soviet Union (February 1956), Cohen's son filed an appeal to review her case.
 On 18 July 1956 the General Secretary of the Communist Party of Great Britain, Harry Pollitt, sent a letter to the First Secretary of the Communist Party of the Soviet Union, Nikita Khrushchev, with a request to clarify the situation regarding the arrest of Rose Cohen in 1937 and asking what had happened to her after the arrest.

 On 8 August 1956, the Military Collegium of the Soviet Union Supreme Court invalidated the 28 November 1937 ruling against Cohen.
 All charges were dropped and the case was dismissed for lack of corpus delicti.
 Cohen was posthumously rehabilitated as a victim of political repressions.

 Cohen and David Petrovsky's son, Alyosha, spent three years living in the orphanage after his parents' execution in 1937.
-In 1940 he was adopted from the orphanage by David Petrovsky’s cousin Rebecca Belkina, a doctor, and a major of the armed forces' medical service during the Second World War.
-She succeeded in getting permission for Alyosha’s adoption when she lived with her family in political exile in Tobolsk, Siberia under Article 58 of the Soviet Penal Code.
+In 1940 he was adopted from the orphanage by David Petrovsky's cousin Rebecca Belkina, a doctor, and a major of the armed forces' medical service during the Second World War.
+She succeeded in getting permission for Alyosha's adoption when she lived with her family in political exile in Tobolsk, Siberia under Article 58 of the Soviet Penal Code.
 Alyosha spent the rest of his childhood living in Siberia with her and her family.
-Afterward, many years later, he earned a Ph.D. in Engineering, Ph.D. in Geological and Mineralogical Sciences, and became an Academician of the Russian Academy of Sciences.
-Their grandson, Michael A. Petrovsky, holds a Ph.D. in Physics and Mathematics.
+Afterward, many years later, he earned a PhD in Engineering, PhD in Geological and Mineralogical Sciences, and became an Academician of the Russian Academy of Sciences.
+Their grandson, Michael A. Petrovsky, holds a PhD in Physics and Mathematics.